compsecio/ctfbook/src/tools/hypervisors.md

 # Hypervisors

 Hypervisors are the software piece that manage virtual machines and allow them access to your hardware.
-The three most common hypervisors for penetration testing or CTF competitions are:
+The most common hypervisors for penetration testing or CTF competitions are:

 * VMware
 * VirtualBox